 The STOS series of stellar target simulators developed by Airbus DS is currently a product with relatively high precision and good dynamic performance.
 The field of view can also reach 25°, the single-star simulation accuracy is better than 20 ", the simulated magnitude range is from -1 to 6 magnitusions, the image resolution is 1280×1024, and the weight is close to 2Kg.
-In 2019, Stephen E. Kendrick, Christopher Robb, Dennis Ebbets and others designed a star simulator that could simulate companion planet targets with weak brightness, thereby meeting the testing requirements of high-dynamic star sensors [3]。
+In 2019, Stephen E. Kendrick, Christopher Robb, Dennis Ebbets and others designed a star simulator that could simulate companion planet targets with weak brightness, thereby meeting the testing requirements of high-dynamic star sensors [3].

 In 2020, Victor Hugo Schulz, Gabriel Mariano Marcelino, Laio Oriel Seman and others built a verification platform based on the star tracking algorithm to verify the accuracy of the simulated star map.
 By using the UVM-SystemC environment paired with the OpenCV computer vision library, the star point images projected by the star simulator under different reference frames can be evaluated, and specific perturbation simulations can be enabled for the star map.
 The background images projected by the star simulator can be reconfigured using the measured noise.
 The star simulator calibrated by the platform can project star maps that are closer to the real scene, laying a solid foundation for the future testing of star sensors.